Randy Durband, Chief Executive Officer

 Roi Ariel, General Manager

-Roi Ariel passionately focuses on responsible, sustainable, and eco tourism.
+Roi Ariel focuses on responsible and sustainable tourism.
 Before acting as GSTC General Manager, Roi managed GSTC’s communications and events.
-He previously worked with UN-ESCAP researching sustainable development and green growth.
-He also worked on sustainability issues with Pacific Asia Travel Association (PATA), and Wild Asia’s Responsible Tourism Awards.
+He previously worked with UN-ESCAP researching sustainable development and green growth, and on sustainability issues with Pacific Asia Travel Association (PATA).
 Prior to his move to Asia, Roi worked with Friends of the Middle East in Israel as the Green Economy Initiative Advisor.
-Roi is currently based in Taiwan, where he, in addition to his work with GSTC, researches benefit distribution from community based ecotourism of remote Atayal communities, the third largest group of Taiwan Indigenous Peoples.
+Roi is currently based in Taiwan, and in his spare time he learns Chinese Idioms and practices meditation.
 Roi holds a B.A. in International Relations and Comparative Religion with focus on Development and Asia from the Hebrew University in Jerusalem, and soon to have his Master degree in Applied Economic and Social Development from Taiwan.

 Contact Roi at email@example.com